 Leadership/Community Work

 Here is where most military candidates really stand out.
 It is likely that you have earned leadership responsibilities in the military that would have taken many more years to achieve in private industry.
 If so, use this to your advantage.
-Throughout your service, you were probably responsible for training and preparing new recruits or more junior officers for wartime scenarios in addition to being responsible for expensive equipment and supplies.
+Throughout your service and even perhaps in college, you were probably responsible for training and preparing new recruits or more junior officers for wartime scenarios in addition to being responsible for expensive equipment and supplies.
 Think about any formal or informal mentoring you have done, and be sure to articulate in your writing how you can influence others without just relying on your rank to do so.
 Many deployed military members also do volunteer work with their local communities, and these experiences can provide good examples to help schools see a different side of you.

 Recommendations